openmas-ai/openmas/docs/reasoning_integration.md

 3. **Planning**: Creating intentions (plans) to achieve selected desires
 4. **Execution**: Carrying out intentions

-## BDI Integration in SimpleMAS
+## BDI Integration in OpenMAS

-SimpleMAS provides a `BdiAgent` base class that extends `BaseAgent` with hooks for BDI integration.
+OpenMAS provides a `BdiAgent` base class that extends `BaseAgent` with hooks for BDI integration.
 This class provides:

 1. Basic belief, desire, and intention management
 2. A structured BDI reasoning cycle